Our journey in leading the way to exceptional health care for all

 As the digital age progresses, URAC develops the technology to accept applications and associated materials online.

-URAC receives CMS Deemed Status for Medicare Advantage Organization Accreditation
+URAC Becomes CMS Certified with Deemed Status for Medicare Advantage Organization Accreditation

 The CMS deemed status affirms that a national health care accreditation organization exceeds expectations in a particular area of expertise.